With so many different species of tarantula known to science, so choosing your first pet tarantula is no easy task.

 Mexican Beauty (Brachypelma boehmei)

 Brachypelam boehmei is another close relative of the Red Knee, and once again is critically endangered in the wild.
-For this reason almost all specimens available in the pet trade are captive bred, making them a more expensive and difficult-to-find species.
+For this reason almost all specimens available in the pet trade are captive bred, making them a more expensive species.
 Indeed, if you’re looking for a Mexican Beautiful it may be necessary to purchase from a specialist breeder; doing so you’ll find it easier to find a suitable specimen and it will also likely be more reasonably-priced to boot.

 Green Bottle Blue (Chromatopelma cyaneopubescens)